saia-burgess-controls/loopback-component-jb-migration/README.md

 ## Schema
 In your tasks you can execute raw sql (have a look at the `CreateMigrationTable` class in the tasks folder).
-While one can usually override the `schema` per model using connector specific configuration, _i.e._
+One can usually override the `schema` per model using connector specific configuration, _i.e._

 ```JSON